Vanishing of Tate homology and depth formulas over local rings: Depth and vanishing of Tate homology---the main theorem

-For complexes with bounded and degreewise finitely generated homology, for finitely generated modules in particular, the Gorenstein projective dimension coincides with Auslander and Bridger's notion of G-dimension; see \prpcite[3.8]{CFH-06}.
-The following equality is known as the Auslander--Bridger Formula; it holds for every $R$-complex $M$ with $\H{M}$ finitely generated and $\Gdim{M}$ finite.
+For finitely generated modules, the Gorenstein projective dimension coincides with Auslander and Bridger's notion of G-dimension; see \prpcite[3.8]{CFH-06}.
+The following equality is known as the Auslander--Bridger Formula; it holds for every finitely generated module $M$ of finite G-dimension,